Azure/react-appinsights/README.md

         ...
     }

-    This approach will measure time from component willMount event through willUnmount time.
+    We will measure time from ComponentWillMount event through ComponentWillUnmount event.
 However, in order to make this time more accurate it will subtract idle time (30 seconds of user inactivity).
-    This means that Router Component Engaged Time = Component willUnmount timestamp - Component willMount timestamp- idle time
+    This means that Router Component Engaged Time = ComponentWillUnmount timestamp - ComponentWillMount timestamp- idle time

     To see this metric in Azure portal you need to navigate to Application Insights resource, select Metrics Explorer from the tom menu and configure one of the empty charts to display Custome metrics "React Component Engaged Time" grouped by Component Name.